 What happens after the assessment?

-When the team’s Conclusion has been revealed will mark the end of the assessment.
-The assessment data will now be available for the hiring company and it will be entirely up to them what the next steps will be from there.
-PeerPilot cannot be of any assistance.
+When the team’s Conclusion has been revealed will mark the end of the assessment and for PeerPilot's engagement.
+The assessment data will now be available and all the information regarding the next steps will be forwarded from the recruiter.

 Questions about the job, the hiring process or inability to attend?

-Any questions regarding the job or the overall hiring process and deadlines should be sent to the hiring company directly.
+Any questions regarding the job, the overall hiring process and deadlines should be sent directly to the recruiter.